ionic-team/ionic-docs/src/docs-content/theming/theming-with-css.md

 ```

 ##### General Alpha Properties
 These properties are abstractly named and can be used generally throughout components.
-It is recommended that these values remain ordered, for example the value of lowest should always be smaller then low, and so on.
-However this is not a hard rule and designers are able to change the alpha-lowest to any value they see fit for component that use it.
+It is recommended that these values remain ordered.
+For example, the value of lowest should always be smaller than low, and so on.
+However, this is not a hard rule, and designers are able to change the alpha-lowest to any value they see fit for component that use it.

 ```css
 --ion-alpha-lowest: .1;